 Texas changed its inspection rules in 2025.
 This page explains what that change means for travel trailers, what you may still pay at renewal, and when your tow vehicle still needs an emissions test.

-Since January 1, 2025, Texas does not require a safety inspection for most personal travel trailers to renew tags.
-You may still see a replacement fee at renewal.
-Business vehicles still need inspections.
+Since January 1, 2025, most personal travel trailers in Texas don’t need a safety inspection to renew tags.
+You’ll still see a small replacement fee at renewal.
 If your tow vehicle is registered in an emissions county, it still needs an annual emissions test.

-- Most personal travel trailers do not need a Texas safety inspection to renew tags.
+- Most personal travel trailers don’t need a Texas safety inspection to renew tags.

-- Emissions testing, when required, applies to the tow vehicle, not the trailer.
+- Emissions testing applies to the tow vehicle, not the trailer.

-- Do a quick safety check before trips: lights, tires, hitch, and brakes.
+- Run a quick safety check before every trip: lights, tires, hitch, and brakes.

 Starting January 1, 2025, Texas ended the regular safety inspection step for most non-commercial vehicles.
 A small fee still shows up at renewal as an Inspection Program Replacement Fee.
 Emissions tests still apply in certain counties.
 For the official overview, see the Texas DPS notice on 2025 vehicle safety inspection changes.

-For most owners, no. If your travel trailer is for personal use and is not registered for business use, you generally do not need a Texas safety inspection to renew your trailer tags.
+For most owners, no. If your travel trailer is for personal use and is not registered for business use, you generally don’t need a Texas safety inspection to renew your trailer tags.

-Texas once let some heavier travel trailers use an owner self-check (instead of a station inspection) during renewal.
+Texas once let some heavier travel trailers use an owner self-check during renewal instead of a station inspection.
 That self-check step has been removed from the renewal process.
 TxDMV notes this change in its update on HB 2029 and travel trailer self-certification.

 Products Worth Considering